Grand tour of Quebec and Gaspésie

 -Accommodation: Hotel

-Lac Saint-Jean / Saguenay On the way to Saguenay Fjord National Park.
-The only navigable fjord in North America, it is home to more than 16 marine species typical of the Arctic.
+St-Jean Lake / Saguenay Take the road to Saguenay Fjord National Park.
+The only navigable fjord in North America, which is home to more than 16 marine species typical of the Arctic.
 A breathtaking landscape.

 • Day 9 Saguenay